 Total # of PCPs Accepting Established Patients Only – Do not leave blank.
 Enter a zero if the answer is zero.

-Technical Instructions for Preparing HSD-1

-Applicant may use Microsoft Excel or Microsoft Access to create HSD-1 (depending on the number of counties served, if applicant does not have Microsoft Office 2007, there may not be enough rows in Excel.
-In that case, use Microsoft Access).

-For EACH county in the proposed service area, copy rows 7 through 49 and provide answers in each column.
-DO NOT create numerous tabs.
-Include all counties on one sheet.

-For Row 11, Primary Care Physicians Total, enter the sum of rows 7 through 10.

-For Row 14, Mid-Level Primary Care Practitioners Total, enter the sum of rows 12 and 13.

-Note: In the situation where a) there is an absence of sufficient numbers of primary care physicians AND b) state law permits it, physician assistants and nurse practitioners specializing in primary care, may serve as primary care providers.

-For Row 15, Primary Care Providers Total, enter the sum of rows 11 and 14.

-After you have completed HSD-1 (in Microsoft Excel), applicant MUST SAVE THE FILE AS A TAB DELIMITED .txt FILE FOLLOWING THE APPROPRIATE NAMING CONVENTION IN THE MA README FILE.

-Upon upload, applicant must zip the .txt HSD-1 file and name the zip file according to instructions found in the MA readme file.

-B. Table: HSD-2: Provider of Physicians and Other Practitioners by County
+Table: HSD-2: Provider of Physicians and Other Practitioners by County

 Instructions:

-Complete header fields on table as indicated in the general instructions at the beginning of the HSD instructions.

-Applicant must arrange providers alphabetically by county, then alphabetically by specialty, and finally numerically by zip code.

-If a provider sees patients at more than one location, list each location separately.
+If a provider serves in multiple counties, list the provider multiple times with the appropriate state/county to account for each county.

 All providers that comprise the total counts on HSD-1 must be listed on HSD-2.
 Providers that have opted out of Medicare must not be included in the applicant’s contracted network and on HSD-2.

-A new tab should be created for each county for which the plan is applying to service.
+Add additional rows to account for all providers.

 Column Explanations:

+SSA State/County Code –Enter the SSA County code of the county for which the contract network is being submitted on the “SSA State/ County Code” column.
+The state county code should be a five digit number.
+Please include the leading zeros (e.g.,01010)

 Name of Physician or Mid-Level Practitioner – Self-explanatory.

 National Provider Identifier (NPI) Number – The provider’s assigned NPI number must be included in this column.
+If provider is a part of a Medical group use the provider individual NPI.

 Specialty – Self-explanatory.

-Specialty Code – Enter the specialty code that best describes the services offered by each provider.
-The Specialty codes must match the list of codes reported on HSD-1.
+Specialty Code – Specialty codes are unique codes assigned by CMS to process data.
+Enter the appropriate specialty code.
+The specialty codes must match the list of codes reported on HSD-1.

 Contract Type – Indicate type of contract with provider.
-Enter “D” for direct and a “W” for downstream.
+Enter “DC” for direct contract and a “DS” for downstream contract.

-Columns 6 through 10
+G-K.

-Service Address – Specify the address (i.e., street, city, state, zip code, and county) where the provider serves patients.
-If a provider sees patients at more than one location, list each location separately.
+Provider Service Address Columns- Enter the address (i.e., street, city, state, zip code, and county) where the provider serves patients.
 P.O.
 Box addresses and street intersections are not acceptable office location addresses.

 Provider Previously Listed? – Enter "Y" if the same provider is previously listed in the rows above.
-Enter "N" if a provider is not previously listed in the rows above (e.g., the first time a provider listed on the worksheet, an "N" should be entered.)
+Enter "N" if a provider is not previously listed in the rows above.